rollbar/ClubHouseCycleTime/README.md

  ```

+## If you are lazy

+You can just enjoy the output of this script by [clicking here](https://docs.google.com/spreadsheets/d/15RePTcQH63tsBrxl_9oBLUho4QOjaLUXI7TJxAnWVkg/edit?usp=sharing).
+No need to run anything.

  ## How to run it

  Firts, you need a ClubHouse API Token.
 You can generate one from ClubHouse directly under ```Settings->Settings->API Tokens```.